dtcc-platform/dtcc-builder/README.md

 ## License

-VCCore is licensed under TBD.
+The Digital Twin Cities Platform is licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Acknowledgments

+This work is part of the Digital Twin Cities Centre supported by Sweden’s Innovation Agency VINNOVA under Grant No. XXX.